 Style Guides

 Style guides are created so that your company branding can be easily found within a single document.
-These records usually contain the following design aspect of your app:
+These records usually contain the following design aspects of your app:

 Style guides are essential to your app’s design strategy.
 They help maintain consistency within your app and ensure its look and feel are always harmonious.